blocknetdx/documentation/docs/blockdx/trading.md

 		![Select Market](/img/blockdx/select-market-1.png)

 	1. Click the *Select market pair* button.
-	1. A downdown will appear with two lists: the assets of the wallets you have connected and all assets listed on Block DX.
+	1. A dropdown menu will appear with two lists: the assets of the wallets you have connected and all assets listed on Block DX.

 		![Select Market](/img/blockdx/select-market-2.png)